Qiskit/documentation/README.md

 ## Format TypeScript files

-If you're working on our support code in `scripts/`, run `npm run fmt` to automatically format the files.
+## Format README and TypeScript files

+Run `npm run fmt` to automatically format the README, `.github` folder, and `scripts/` folder.
+You should run this command if you get the error in CI `run Prettier to fix`.

 To check that formatting is valid without actually making changes, run `npm run check:fmt` or `npm run check`.